pagliares/jdbc-hands-on/README.md

 			connection.rollback();

 21 - TablesListDatabaseMetadata
-   - This example project shows how we can obtain metadata about the database
+   - This example project shows how we can obtain metadata about the database.
    - In particular, we demonstrate how to get the name of the tables in the database using the following snippet of code:

    			DatabaseMetaData metadata = conn.getMetaData();